Configuring DNS

 Log to administration: Server status → DNS diagnostics

-First thing you need to know is what domain you will be using for your email server.
-I strongly recommend mail.your-domain.com since it looks like proper name for email server not something like ip-87-45.isp.com, which will highly probably end up in spam folder.
-Probably you will not have ability to change PTR record (known as reverse DNS) by yourself, so contact your server provider to change PTR record of your server IP address to mail.your-domain.com.
+The first thing you need to know is what domain you are going to use for your mail server.
+I strongly recommend mail.your-domain.com as it looks like a proper name for an email server, not something like ip-87-45.isp.com which will most likely end up in the spam folder.
+You will probably not be able to change the PTR record (known as reverse DNS) yourself, so contact your server provider to change the PTR record of your server's IP address to mail.your-domain.com.

 mail.your-domain.com A → 1.2.3.4 (your ip)